 Later, my doctors showed me x-ray films of my ovaries pockmarked with cysts.
 They prescribed me progesterone, a hormone that would support and help maintain my pregnancies.
 While all the symptoms were there, no one told me about PCOS (polycystic ovary syndrome) until I miscarried my next two pregnancies.
 PCOS is a disorder that causes cysts to grow on the ovaries, resulting in hormonal imbalances.
-Unknowingly, PCOS is a leading cause of infertility.
+PCOS is a leading cause of infertility.

+Unknowingly, many women suffer from PCOS.
 Statistics show between 1 in 10 to 20 women have PCOS, yet more than 50 percent are undiagnosed.

 Read The Data, But Think Like a Diva

 My early Google searches first brought me to the PCOS Diva’s Facebook page where literally thousands of women expressed similar concerns.
 Here Amy Medling, the founder and original PCOS Diva, graciously shares studies and tips from recent research and her own experience over the years.
 Joining this online community gave me more answers and healing than any of the dozens of doctors I’d seen for help.
 By following her advice and lifestyle programs, thousands of women Medling has worked with have said they feel better and happier than they have in their entire life.